1f1n/Dragon/README.md

 <p>
 1. Enter a contract address. <br>
 2. Enter the amount of threads you'd like to use.<br>
+3. Select whether you'd like to use proxies or not.<br>
-3. Wait and receive your wallet addresses.
+4. Wait and receive your wallet addresses.
 </p>

 <h1 align="left">